-For white or light colors, we recommend a high quality 100% acrylic latex paint developed for trim.
+For white or light colors, we recommend a high quality 100% acrylic latex paint developed for TRIM.
 There are paint manufacturers that sell coatings specifically designed for PVC trim and mouldings.
-These pants are typically referred to as "vinyl safe" paints, or heat reflective coatings for vinyl.
-If you are going to paint the product a darker color, consult the paint manufacturer for the LRV (light reflective value).
-Painting our cellular PVC product with paints darker than 56 to 0 (zero being black) on the LRV scale voids warranty.
+These pants are typically referred to as manufacturer for the LRV (light reflective value).
+Painting our cellular PVC product with paints darker than 56 to 0 (zero being Black) on the LRV scale voids any warranty.